HL7/C-CDA-Examples/Results/Result with Specimen Collection Time/Readme.md

 ###Comments

-* The Organizer associates a set of observations for the entry.
-The
-* effectiveTime represents the time interval or point
-* in time in which the specimen was collected.
-The
+* This example shows where to record the specimen collection time.
+* In a Result Organizer entry, the organizer contains the set of observations for a single test, test panel, or testing activity.
+The effectiveTime within the organizer reflects the range of time covered by the collection of observations in the entry.
+The effectiveTime represents the time interval encompassed by the component observations.
-* time value under the organizer signifies at what point in time the data
+* The organizer/author/time asserts the point in time when the test/panel/testing activity information was documented in the patient's chart.
-* was recorded by the author.It Represents the
-* biologically relevant time of the measurement within the entry.
+* The effectiveTime of a component observation represents the biologically relevant time of that measurement.
+Therefore it tells when the specimen for that meausurement was collected.

 ###Certification
 * ONC